-Irradiated: Patients at risk for developing transfusion-associated graft-versus-host disease should receive irradiated cellular component.
+Irradiation: Patients at risk for developing transfusion-associated graft-versus-host disease (TA-GVHD) should receive irradiated cellular components.
 Examples include but may not be limited to the following:

 Irradiated RBCs have an expiration date of 28 days from irradiation.
 If the unit has an expiration date less than 28 days prior to irradiation the shorter date must be used.

-Volume Reduced: Removal of excess donor plasma from cellular components may be indicated in patients who cannot tolerate the full volume and in certain other clinical scenarios.
+Volume Reduction: Removal of excess donor plasma from cellular components may be indicated in patients who cannot tolerate the full volume and in certain other clinical scenarios.
 The extra centrifugation step will cause some platelet activation and loss of function.
-Volume Reduced platelets have a 4 hour expiration date.
+Volume-reduced platelets have a 4-hour expiration.

-Deglycerolized: RBCs may be frozen up to 10 years when their antigen makeup is considered ‘rare’ or for other special reasons.
-When a transfusion service requests antigen negative blood not found in liquid units, frozen units may be available.
+Deglycerolized RBCs: RBCs may be frozen up to 10 years when their antigen makeup is considered ‘rare’ or for other special reasons.
+When a transfusion service requests antigen-negative blood not found in readily available liquid units, frozen units may be available.
 Through a process of deglycerolization, the cells are thawed and resuspended in saline.
 Deglycerolized RBCs have a 24 hour expiration date if prepared in an open system.
-If prepared in a closed system, deglycerolized RBCs have a 2 week expiration date.
+If prepared in a closed system, deglycerolized RBCs have a 2-week expiration.

-CMV sero-negative: CMV sero-negative cellular components are provided upon request.
-Both leukoreduced blood and CMV sero-negative blood have been shown to reduce the risk of transmitting CMV infection through transfusion.
+CMV-seronegative Cellular Components: CMV-seronegative cellular components are provided upon request.
+Both leukoreduced blood and CMV-seronegative blood have been shown to reduce the risk of transmitting CMV infection through transfusion.
 However, breakthrough cases have been reported using both methods.